laurenwillett/nuts-for-ysos/README.md

 - matplotlib 3.9.1

 ## Input YSO spectrum requirements
+Wavelength Range:
+The wavelength array cannot extend below 3300.0 Angstroms or above 10189.0 Angstroms.

 Resolution:
   Users should only use this tool on spectra with wavelength arrays spaced out by $\Delta \lambda = 0.3$ Angstroms or more.
   The provided X-Shooter template spectra are typically defined every 0.2 Angstroms except for a few (SO797, SO641 and SO999) that are defined every 0.3 Angstorms.
-The input spectrum shouldn't be higher resolution than these template spectra-- the code was built to make the templates lower resolution as needed, but not the other way around.
+The input spectrum therefore shouldn't be higher resolution than these template spectra-- the code was built to make the templates lower resolution as needed, but not the other way around.

-Wavelength Range:
-The wavelength array cannot extend below 3300.0 Angstroms or above 10189.0 Angstroms.

 Ancilliary Data:
- - You must include the distance to the input YSO-- either as just a number, or with optional upper and lower limits.
+ - You must include the distance to the input YSO-- either as just a number, or with optional upper and lower limits (see main_notebook.ipynb for an example of this).
- - Photometric measurements (eg. PanSTARRS gmag, rmag, and imag) are optional.
+ - Photometric measurements for the YSO (eg. PanSTARRS gmag, rmag, and imag) can optionally be included.

 ## Customizable aspects of nuts-for-ysos
 - If analyzing a VIRUS spectrum, you can use the from_example_h5file() function in VIRUS_target_prep.py to extract the spectrum for analysis.
-Within this function you can choose whether or not to rescale the spectrum based off the PanSTARRS gmag listed in the h5file, using the argument magscale=True.
+Within this function you can choose whether or not to rescale the spectrum based off the PanSTARRS g magnitude listed in the h5file, using the argument magscale=True or magscale=False.
 - You can choose the particular spectrum features (values, slopes, ratios of values, and photometric values) that are used in determining the best-fit model.
 See main_notebook.ipynb for more information and a demonstration.
-- For the reddening law contained in the model, the Rv can be changed from the default of 3.1 in both least_squares_fitter.py and pymc_fitter.py if needed.
+- For the reddening law contained in the model, the Rv can be changed from the default of 3.1 within both least_squares_fitter.py and pymc_fitter.py if needed.
 The nuts-for-ysos code uses the Cardelli et al 1989 reddening law.

 # go nuts!
 ![nuts-for-ysos](https://img.freepik.com/premium-photo/squirrel-with-outer-space-background_839169-22689.jpg)